Vision Zero Road Safety Framework

 • Has anyone considered the impact on businesses if speed limits are reduced?
 There will be traffic jams and I know people who will not shop there if this goes through.
 When I was young we walked and biked everywhere and not once did we get hit by a car.
 We were taught to stop, look, and listen before crossing the road.
 We were also taught to obey stop signs and stop lights.
 We were taught that a car, if it hits us, will win.
 Pedestrians need to also watch out for their safety, not assume everyone else will do it for them.
 Perhaps pedestrians should use the red flashing pedestrian lights to cross the road, instead of randomly coming from between parked cars without looking.
 They should also put their phone away.
 Just sayin'.

-S R asked about 1 month ago
+S R asked 6 months ago

 Thank you for your comments.